 Annually showcasing the best short films from around the globe, this competition highlights the work of both upcoming artists and established masters in the short subject form.
 The winners of the Best Short Film and Best Documentary Short awards are eligible to be considered by the Academy of Motion Pictures Arts and Sciences for the Academy Awards®.

-Gathering genre films from horror and thrillers to edgy animation and dark comedies, this competitive showcase of future cult classics and midnight favorites offers an exciting mix of late-night fare.
+Gathering genre films from horror and thrillers to edgy animation and dark comedies, this showcase of future cult classics and midnight favorites offers an exciting mix of late-night fare.

 From the edgy to the tender, these bold LGBTQ-themed films exhibit new artistic perspectives on sexuality and identity, and compete for the Q Hugo Award.